 - Which anchor texts are they using (such as exact match keywords, partial match, generic, branded, etc.)?

 - What type(s) of content do they publish (articles, blog posts, videos, infographics, etc.)?

-To analyze your competitors, you can use Ahrefs.
+To analyze your competitors, you can use Ubersuggest.

-The next thing that you want to check is the anchor text distribution.
+The next thing that you want to check the Backlinks report on the left-hand side.